stoermelder/vcvrack-packone/docs/siren/Siren.md

 1. Click the **source button** (top-left of the display) to open its menu.
 2. Select **Add root…** and choose a folder.

 You can add as many roots as you like and switch between them via the same menu.
 Each root has a checkmark in the menu — click another entry to switch to it.
-Use **Remove root** to delete the currently active root.
+Use **Remove current root** to delete the currently active root.
 Tags and favorites are stored per root and recalled automatically.

 The lower part of the source menu controls how audio is processed: